mentatzoe/umbra-bibliothecam/src/site/notes/Campaigns/STGM/Sandbox futures/Eva’s Journal of Definitely Not Doomed Plans.md

 - Team
 	- **Azaki:** _"Brooding.
 Sketchy.
 Owns the teleport device.
 Claims only he can use it.
 Sure, Jan.
 Keep an eye on him (and his Eldritch Blast).
 Also, why does he stare so much?"
 		- Also, ask if his teleport device doubles as a coffee machine.
 	- **Lenore:** _"Shape-shifter extraordinaire, but right now, it’s all about blending in.
 Great at thingamjigs.
-Reminder: if she starts mimicking my face again, I’m demanding hazard pay."_
+If she starts mimicking my face again, I’m demanding hazard pay."_
 - Targets:
 	- **Owen:** _"Master of foresight.
 Cold, calculating, brilliant.
 He plays the long game, always.
 Reminder: Don’t underestimate him—it’s like trying to out-think a library."_
 	- **Flare:** _"Fire incarnate, in every sense.
 Merged with lich queen, and now a force of nature* .
 Watch her music—it’s not just notes, it’s power."